 On your list of things to see and do in New York you can't miss the borough of Brooklyn.
 It has been the hipster capital of the world for decades: it is full of cafes, stores and restaurants that were once former factories and today represent the gastronomic epicenter of New York.

-Brooklyn is one of the most trendy New York City neighborhoods.
-A borough with an industrial past and a strong cultural identity, it is well worth a visit.
-Here are the must-sees of the area: Welcome to Brooklyn!
+Brooklyn is one of the trendiest neighborhoods in New York.
+A borough with an industrial past and a strong cultural identity that is well worth a visit.
+Welcome to Brooklyn!

 1. Cross the Brooklyn Bridge

 In a city like New York where there is no shortage of great tourist landmarks, one of the first places you have to visit is the famous Brooklyn Bridge.
 You will have seen it countless times on television, but crossing it is imposing and its views over the East River of the New York skyline are fascinating.
 You can walk across it or take a bike tour from Manhattan.

 Opened in 1883, this engineering marvel rises over the river connecting Brooklyn and Manhattan from the Brooklyn neighborhoods of DUMBO and Brooklyn Heights to the Civic Center neighborhood of Manhattan.
 In fact, from here you will have the best views of the Manhattan skyline.